What Causes Algae in a Swimming Pool?

 Final Thoughts

-However, swimming pools require a fair amount of maintenance if you want to ensure a certain degree of sanitation is being followed.
+Swimming pools require a fair amount of maintenance if you want to ensure a certain degree of sanitation is being followed.
+Algae buildup is one of the most common problems when the right conditions are present such as poor circulation, low chlorine levels, and an imbalance in pH levels.

 Understanding the main causes of algae buildup in pools will help you to avoid all the possible causes at the early stages and keep your pool squeaky clean and fresh.